 Client’s needs

 This major worldwide publisher required a journal redesign and refresh, used by 1000s of respiratory specialists.
-Their current design was optimised for greyscale printing, although the journal’s competitors increasingly use colour elements with visible benefits.
-The design had to be optimised primarily for on‑screen reading and use better branding and colour.
+Their current design was optimised for greyscale printing, although the journal’s competitors increasingly use colour elements with obvious benefits.
+The design had to be optimised primarily for on‑screen reading and have better branding and colour.

 Before our redesign.